MJEvans3/UMushroom_UK_Investment_Competition_2025/Tactical Strategy/TACTICAL_STRATEGY.md

 **Friday NFP is at 1:30 PM GMT**
 - Consensus jobs expectation: ~150-180k
 - You CANNOT trade after the NFP release effectively (T+1 settlement)
-- Your VIXY position is your only NFP play
+- Your Amundi VIX ETF position is your only NFP play

 **Set alarms for Thursday:**
-- 2:30 PM GMT: Check VIXY pre-NFP positioning movement
+- 2:30 PM GMT: Check Amundi VIX ETF pre-NFP positioning movement
 - 7:00 PM GMT: Check if you want any final Thursday orders (execute Fri)

 **Critical Decision:**